This Venture Fund Invests In Deaf-Owned And Deaf-Run Companies

 Also, the Steins and all of their 15 or so employees are deaf.
 The sad truth is that makes their operation very unique.
 More than 70% of deaf Americans have trouble gaining full-time employment.
 So in December 2017, Mozzeria secured backing from a new kind of investor to start franchising.

 The company became the first of what are now three deaf-owned and deaf-run companies to earn investment and business support from the Communication Service for the Deaf’s new social venture fund–it’s called CSD SVF, for short.
-The CSD Social Venture Fund is a multi-million-dollar reserve that CSD will use to fund three to four companies a year, part of its effort to create more work opportunities for people who are hearing impaired.
+The CSD Social Venture Fund is a multi-million-dollar reserve that CSD will use to fund three to four companies a year, part of its effort to create more work opportunities for people who are deaf or hard of hearing

 CSD and Mozzeria won’t specify the exact terms of the investment because it’s more complex than a standard franchise deal.
 Part of the challenge is to figure out together what exactly it takes to scale these businesses.